 The second MBTA route to Logan Airport is the BLUE LINE which you can take from centrally located and newly renovated, Government Center (where you will find Quincy Market as well) right to the airport station in just four stops.
 The BLUE LINE is modern and efficient.
-However, when you arrive at the AIRPORT STATION, you will then need to take a shuttle to your terminal and Massport has made the ridiculous decision to have the buses stop at the rental car center first and wait another 5 minutes.
+However, when you arrive at the AIRPORT STATION, you will then need to take a shuttle to your terminal.
+Massport has made the ridiculous decision to have the buses stop at the rental car center first and wait another 5 minutes.
 This makes getting to the airport by MBTA a good fifteen minutes longer.
 I also once saw a driver leave the bus at the car rental center and disappear.
 He came back over ten minutes late (I'd already been on the bus for ten minutes), chatting with a friend.
 No sense at all that those on the bus were trying to catch flights.
 You will wait for the bus to leave the Blue Line Station and will then wait at the Car Rental for people to lug their bags on board.
 Massport should rethink this as it creates a long delay for those coming on the Blue Line.
 Still, unless South Station is right outside your door, I recommend the BLUE LINE route over the SILVER LINE, particularly if you are changing from the GREEN LINE especially because the SILVER LINE bus does have to take the Ted Williams tunnel and could be subject to backups.
 Government Center to any airport terminal is about 30 minutes.
 The MBTA is by far the cheapest ride to the airport, at under $2.00

 Finally, Massport operates water shuttles from Long Wharf, Quincy and Hull.